 Example: For the latest tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual federal and state tax returns.

-For further guidance on Georgia's corporation income tax and corporate net worth tax, check the Department of Revenue website.
+For further guidance on Georgia's corporation income tax and corporate net worth tax, visit the State of Georgia Department of Revenue.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
-And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).
+And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Frederick Daily (Nolo).